renekreijveld/macOS-Local-Development-Setup/README.md

 I used various tips and recources from developer colleaugues.

-I now run Apache, PHP (multiple versions: 5.6, 7.0, 7.1 en 7.2.) and MySQL locally on macOS extended with phpMyAdmin, Zend OPcache, APCu Cache and XDebug.
+I now run Apache, PHP (multiple versions: 5.6, 7.1, 7.2 and 7.3) and MySQL locally on macOS extended with Zend OPcache, APCu Cache and XDebug.

 This is the setup I used.